Research says these 4 things give life meaning—and life transitions rearrange which ones are most important to you.

 15 Journaling Prompts to Help You Root Down In Meaning

-👉 To explore these questions in a supportive community setting, join the waitlist for the Hustle to Heart Bookclub, where we discuss The Power of Meaning at our first meeting.
+👉 To explore these questions in a supportive community setting, join us in the Hustle to Heart Bookclub, where we’ll discuss The Power of Meaning at our first meeting.

 3 Questions for Meaning